ucJeon/2025-monojet/src/CombineTool/README.md

 | 2.0 | 0.072 | 0.070 | 0.139 | 0.140 |
 | 2.5 | 0.109 | 0.106 | 0.204 | 0.207 |

-The results of the two methods agree within 1% → This confirms that the analytical $\sigma$ model and $\varepsilon$ spline interpolation are sufficiently accurate.

 ### Log-scale Contour Comparison: Run3

 Log-scale contour plots for the `stats` mode, comparing the two luminosity scenarios side by side: